dhoyle/splicedocs-jekyll/pages/CmdLineReference/CmdShowRoles.md

 # Show Roles

-The <span class="AppCommand">show roles</span> command a sorted list of all of the roles defined in the database.
+The <span class="AppCommand">show roles</span> command a sorted list of all of the roles that are applied in the current user session.

 ### Syntax